databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/ml-developer-guide.md

 The subsequent sections explain how to adapt the example code to your ML problem and quickly get started iterating on model training code.

-**Note**: MLflow Recipes currently supports regression problems, with support for other problem types (classification, etc) planned for the future.
-Usage of MLflow Recipes is encouraged but not required: you can still use the provided CI/CD and ML resource configs to build production ML pipelines, as long as you provide ML notebooks  under `notebooks` directory of the corresponding component, for example, model training notebooks in `{{cookiecutter.project_name_alphanumeric_underscore}}/training/notebooks`, batch inference notebook in `{{cookiecutter.project_name_alphanumeric_underscore}}/deployment/batch_inference/notebooks`.
+**Note**: MLflow Recipes currently supports regression and classification problems, with support for other problem types planned for the future.
+Usage of MLflow Recipes is encouraged but not required: you can still use the provided
+CI/CD and ML resource configs to build production ML pipelines, as long as you provide ML notebooks  under `notebooks` directory of the corresponding component, for example, model training notebooks in `{{cookiecutter.project_name_alphanumeric_underscore}}/training/notebooks`, batch inference notebook in `{{cookiecutter.project_name_alphanumeric_underscore}}/deployment/batch_inference/notebooks`.